The IPIP poster prize

 The Microbiology Society Infection Science Award is an exchange scheme that facilitates the most promising trainee and early career presenters from FIS to present at the Microbiology Society Annual Conference Infection Forum in an effort to improve the exchange of ideas and the career development of early career researchers and trainee scientists and doctors.

-The Award is open to self-defining early career and trainee presenters at FIS / HIS international 2020 online.
-Eligible abstract presenters were invited to apply and shortlisted candidates will be invited to present their work in the Infectious disease futures: trainee researcher spotlight session on Tuesday 10 November 11:00 – 12:15.
-Judges will select a winner for the Infection Science Award during the session.
+The Award was open to self-defining early career and trainee presenters at FIS / HIS international 2020 online.
+Eligible abstract presenters were invited to apply and shortlisted candidates were invited to present their work in the Infectious disease futures: trainee researcher spotlight session on Tuesday 10 November 11:00 – 12:15.
+Judges selected the winners for the Infection Science Award during the session.

-The awardee will be offered registration to the Microbiology Society Annual Conference 2021 and invited to submit a short publication based on their abstract to Access Microbiology, one of six journals.
+The awardees have been offered registration to the Microbiology Society Annual Conference 2021 and invited to submit a short publication based on their abstract to Access Microbiology, one of six journals.